-The Pearson Award for Innovation in Teaching with Technology recognizes innovative uses of technology to enhance learning and engagement in business communication classrooms.
+The ABC/Pearson Award for Teaching with Technology recognizes innovative uses of technology to enhance learning and engagement in business communication classrooms.

-Pearson Education, Inc., sponsors the award and will present the winner at the Presidential Awards dinner during the annual ABC international conference.
+Pearson Education, Inc., sponsors the award and will present the winner at the annual ABC international conference.

-The winner will receive free registration to the ABC annual international conference (for the year following), travel support up to $1000, and a check for $1500.
+The winner will receive free registration to the ABC annual international conference (for the year following), travel support up to $1000 USD cash, and a check for $1500 USD cash.
 Pearson will collect the travel receipts and provide payment.
 In addition, the recipient will receive a year’s membership in ABC.
 In return, the recipient will present his or her innovative ideas at the following year’s conference plenary session.

-- Demonstrate successful integration of new technologies in the business communication classroom (e.g., increasing student engagement with technology, uses of social media, ways to improve student learning using the flipped classroom strategies, etc.)
+- Demonstrate successful integration of new technologies in the business communication classroom (e.g., increases student engagement with technology, uses of social media, ways to improve student learning using the flipped classroom strategies, and similar topics.).

 Applicants are ineligible if they are